EarthScope/rover/docs/commands.md

 | log-name            | rover                | Base file name for logs        |
 | log-verbosity       | 5                    | Log verbosity (0-5)            |

-In addition, parameters for sub-commands (download, ingest, index, compact) will be used - see help for those commands for more details.
+In addition, parameters for sub-commands (download, ingest, index) will be used - see help for those commands for more details.

 ##### Examples